Sebastiano-G/SPBERT-SPARNATURAL-REACT/README.md

 # SPBERT-Experiments
-This is a repository devoted to some experiments on SPBERT, a pre-trained model on SPARQL query language.
+This is a repository dedicated to some experiments on SPBERT, a pre-trained model on SPARQL query language.